CosmoLike/cocoa/README.md

 :interrobang: What if the user wants to install the Cocoa environment on a supercomputer?

 Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
-If this is the case, check the Appendix [FAQ: How to use an available Anaconda module on HPC?](#overview_anaconda).
+If this is the case, check the Appendix [FAQ: How do we use an available Anaconda module on HPC?](#overview_anaconda).

 :interrobang: What if the user does not have conda installed?